learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-10-30-using-leds-to measure-narrow-spectral-bands.markdown

 tags: [ LED, light, spectrum ]
 ---

+## Summary

+LEDs can be used to measure spectrally narrow bands of light by connecting them to a high-impedance current-to-voltage amplifier and treating them like inefficient photodiodes.

+### Using LEDs to measure spectrally narrow bands of light

 There's a great deal you can learn about the world around you if you can measure the intensity of light in narrow spectral bands.

 Aerosols and ozone in the atmosphere, vegetation and water-stress in terrestrial plants when measured from planes or satelites.